 A. Pour some in a separate container and thin it slightly with water.
-I would consider adding about 20% water to whatever amount you have.
-If you do not thin your Chalk Paint®- due to it being a thicker paint- it may crackle a little.
+I would consider starting by adding about 20% water to whatever amount you have.
+(YOU MAY NEED TO ADD MORE WATER!)
+You do not want it soupy- but thinned enough that when it dries, it is not too thick and crusty) If you do not thin your Chalk Paint®- due to it being a thicker paint- it may crackle.
 This does NOT jeopardize the adhesion ability of the paint and actually gives the look of leather or crocodile skin.
 Many of my customers love a chair that I did in my shop over two years ago like this!

 B. Have a plastic cup filled with about a 1/4 cup of water.
 Dip your paint brush into your paint, then quickly dip the tips of your brush into the water.
 Then paint!
 Make sure to position your paint and water close to your project- so you do not drip any on the floor.